Neighbourhoods in Timmins: Kamiskotia

-Located Northeast of Highway 101, Kamiskotia is home to the Kamiskotia Ski Resort, as well as many residential homes, and some cottages/camps located on Kamiskotia Lake and other smaller lakes.
-Due to the long winters in Timmins, Kamiskotia Ski Resort is a very popular winter attraction among residents and tourists.
+Located Northeast of Highway 101, Kamiskotia is home to Mount Jamieson Resort, as well as many residential homes, and some cottages/camps located on Kamiskotia Lake and other smaller lakes.
+Due to the long winters in Timmins, Mount Jamieson Resort is a very popular winter attraction among residents and tourists.

 Mattagami Heights

 One of the early neighbourhoods in Timmins, it was first developed along the east bank of the Mattagami River in the 1910s by prospector Charles M Auer.
 It is distinctive because all of it is on a hill overlooking the river, and the streets are somewhat hilly, unlike much of Timmins.
 It is north of Algonquin Boulevard West and mainly west of Thériault Boulevard up to Vimy Avenue.
 The McChesney Lumber Mill (now owned by EACOM) is located in this neighbourhood on the river.

 Melrose

 It is the northernmost subdivision in the urban core of Timmins, bounded by Jubilee Avenue, MacLean Drive and Airport Road.
 Originally, the older upper section located east of College Street was known as "Melrose Heights" or "Westmount" and the newer lower area west of it "Melrose Gardens."